 The global financial crisis of 2008-09 has brought to the forefront key issues concerning the stability and resilience of financial systems.
 This publication is the Report of the Task Force on Islamic Finance and Global Financial Stability which was initiated by the Islamic Development Bank (IDB) in response to the recommendations of the Forum on the Global Financial Crisis and its Impact on the Islamic Financial Industry, organised by the IDB Group.

-This document jointly published by the IFSB and IRTI (IDB),was launched during an IFSB-IRTI Session on Mid-Term Review of the IFSI Development: Ten-Year Framework and Strategies held in Mauritius, 19 May 2014.
+This document jointly published by the IFSB and IsDBI (IDB),was launched during an IFSB-IsDBI Session on Mid-Term Review of the IFSI Development: Ten-Year Framework and Strategies held in Mauritius, 19 May 2014.

-The fifth Strategic Roundtable Discussion (SRD), jointly organized by the International Shari'ah Research Academy for Islamic Finance (ISRA), Islamic Research and Training Institute (IRTI) and Durham Center for Islamic Economics and Finance (DCIEF), Durham University, met on 29th and 30th April, 2015 in the Pullman Hotel, Bangsar, Kuala Lumpur.
+The fifth Strategic Roundtable Discussion (SRD), jointly organized by the International Shari’ah Research Academy for Islamic Finance (ISRA), Islamic Development Bank Institute (IsDBI) and Durham Center for Islamic Economics and Finance (DCIEF), Durham University, met on 29th and 30th April, 2015 in the Pullman Hotel, Bangsar, Kuala Lumpur.

 The journal Islamic Economic Studies (IES) publishes leading research across all fields of Islamic economics and finance.
 Established in 1414 Hijri (1993) it is one of the oldest and most respected scholarly journals in the Islamic economics and Islamic finance profession.
 IES is peer reviewed, and targeted at professional and academic economists and students.

-Now, IES is published by Emerald Publishing on behalf of the Islamic Research and Training Institute (IRTI), a member of the Islamic Development Bank Group (IsDB).
+Now, IES is published by Emerald Publishing on behalf of the Islamic Development Bank Institute (IsDBI), a member of the Islamic Development Bank Group (IsDB).
 The IES is included in the Abstracting Services CD-ROM indexing of the Journal of Economic Literature, published by the American Economic Association.

 IES journal is indexed/cited in RePEc and Google Scholar.